Subhub provides all in one solutions to rapidly design, build and run your own content website. Find out more about Subub at their website.

 1. Publish REAL testimonials and third-party endorsements.
-Try to always use real names and link to websites where possible.
-Some sites show images of letters sent by happy customers.
+Always use real names and link to websites where possible.
+Some websites will post pictures of people and the letters they send by happy customers.

 2. Publish case studies about customers you have helped, who use your product, etc.

-4. Focus on building your long-term reputation, not on making quick sales.
+4. Focus on building your long-term reputation, not just on making a quick sale.

 5. Write articles for humans, not search engines.

 6. Make your ‘About Us’ page personal and comprehensive.
-It plays an important part in making visitors feel comfortable that real people are behind the site.
+It plays an important role in making visitors feel comfortable so they know there are real people are behind the company website.

 7. Publish your photo or the photos of the key people involved with the site.
 Again, this reinforces the fact that there are real people behind the screenshots.